 Help for swallowing difficulties

-If the person you care for has difficulty swallowing food, contact the GP.
+If the person you care for has difficulty swallowing food, contact a GP.

 You might be referred to a specialist for help, which may include nutritional supplements or alternative feeding methods, such as a nasogastric tube (a tube that goes down the nose into the stomach) or percutaneous endoscopic gastrostomy (PEG) – where a feeding tube is surgically implanted into the stomach.